Skip to content

 Asymmetric embedding models

 embed_and_upsert_concepts always applies the document role, and get_nearest_concepts_from_query_texts always applies the query role.
 When calling embed_texts directly you must pass embedding_role explicitly.
-See Asymmetric Embeddings for how to configure task prefixes.
+See Asymmetric Embeddings for task prefix configuration.

 metric_type=MetricType.COSINE,